infiniticio/docs.infinitic.io/src/pages/docs/introduction/hello-world.md

 * Deploying workers
 * Starting a workflow

-Our `HelloWorld` workflow will take a `name` string as input and return `"Hello $name!"`, utilizing two tasks run on distributed workers:
+Our `HelloWorkflow` workflow will take a `name` string as input and return `"Hello $name!"`, utilizing two tasks run on distributed workers:

 * A `sayHello` task that inputs a `name` string and outputs `"Hello $name"`
 * An `addEnthusiasm` task that inputs a `str` string and outputs `"$str!"`